levtus/bikelaws/minnesota.md

 ## 11. Police Bicycles

-The rules in this section about riding and operating bicycles do not apply to police officers who are performing their duties.
+- These  about riding and operating bicycles do not necessarily apply to police officers who are performing their duties.